manoelhortaribeiro/manoelhortaribeiro.github.io/_pages/main.md

 permalink: /
 ---

+**My paper: "Message Distortion in Information Cascades" with Robert West and Kristina Gligoric was accepted as a full paper at #TheWebConf2019 **

 I'm a  MSc student in Computer Science at [Universidade Federal de Minas Gerais][dcc], Brazil.
 My current research interests lay in the intersection of machine learning and Online Social Networks (OSNs).